Representation theory for vector electromagnetic beams: Impact of angle on the properties of a finite beam

-is the longitudinal component.
 It is noticed that the polarization state of the first-order transverse term is different from that of the zeroth-order transverse term.
 As a matter of fact, they are orthogonal to each other.
 Combining Eqs. (\ref{field vector of 0th approx}) and (\ref{1st correction to tc}) together, we get the transverse component of the electric-field vector,

 This shows that the transverse component of the beam is not in general uniformly polarized.
 The local polarization state is dependent on the value of $\theta_I$.